juniorgasparotto/SysCommand/readme.md

 Its use is similar to the way we use `git` resources like: `git add -A` ; `git commit -m "comments"` , where `add` and `commit` would be the name of the stock and `-A` , `-m` their respective arguments.

-You can still use an action your name omitting in input.
-This feature we call `Métodos Padrão` and looks very similar to the use of properties.
+It is still possible to omit the name of the action in the user input.
+This feature is called `Método Padrão` and resembles a lot with the use of properties.

 By default, all public methods of your `Command` are enabled to be `actions` .
 Veja [Working with methods](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#methods), [Ignore public methods by a manual choice using attribute](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#methods-ignore-public) e [Standard methods](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#methods-default).